Bad Eggs in Time

 Then Mrs. Stine would feed us.

-Our flirt was called back to ‘the home’
+but he was called back to “the home”

 If Hawthorne we improved a bit,

 The Essex show surprised.